 The newest addition to this vibrant list, Pow Pow is coming to us from the people also behind L’Esco.
 This venture, however, spins music concocted by today’s beautiful minds.
 Come here to get lost in the beat of techno, house, acid and other funky electronic dance music that’s sure to get you grooving.

 Finally, Quais des Brumes is yet another rocking venue in the area.
 Their lineup contains up-and-coming local artists and seasoned professionals that present music featuring a myriad of different sounds and flavours.

 15. The Mile End Montreal Food Tour

-Local Montreal Food Tours guides you and your palate through the vibrant district, stopping at half a dozen tasting locations and historical landmarks.
-It’s a great way to spend the day, mingling with tourists and locals while noshing on uniquely-Montreal treats like St. Viateur bagels and homemade gnocchi.
-Beginning in May, they will offer an evening tour of the bustling community as well!
-Click here for more information:Mile End Montreal Food Tour
+Local Montreal Food Tours guides you and your palate through the vibrant community, stopping at half a dozen tasting locations and historical landmarks.
+It’s a great way to spend the day, mingling with tourists and locals while enjoying uniquely-Montreal treats like St. Viateur bagels and one family’s homemade gnocchi.
+Starting back up in the spring, you can take a tour of the bustling district in the evening as well!

 13. The Phi Centre

 Just a short walk from the Place d’Armes metro station in Old Montreal, the Phi Centre is a multipurpose arts & culture venue featuring concerts, film screenings, theatre productions and interactive exhibits.
 Their eclectic programming aims to bring global ideas to Montreal and showcase Montreal ideas to the world.
 With affordable admission fees, the Phi Centre is a great place to immerse yourself in the avant-garde art scene!

 A full schedule of festival programming is what makes Montreal truly special.
 From the most spectacular showcases to underground concert series, Montrealers and visitors love to come together, let loose, be amazed and celebrate impressive talent from our own city, and beyond.